Heather Schafer Memorial Scholarship

 - Candidate cannot be a previous recipient of the Heather Schafer Memorial Scholarship.

 Nominations for the Heather Schafer Memorial Scholarship should be submitted online and include:

 - Letter of Nomination: The nomination letter must demonstrate how the actions or achievements of the candidate have made an exemplary, positive impact at the local level in advancing the capabilities of the department in health, safety, recruitment, retention, department culture, or emergency response.
 This statement should focus on specific activities and outcomes, including metrics when available, and specifically address the scholarship goals that are met by this candidate.
 Max length: 1000 words.

 - Letter of Support: A letter of support signed by the department president and/or chief is required.

 - Additional Materials (optional): Accompanying materials, such as additional letters of support, can be included in the application; however, the selection committee will place special emphasis on the aforementioned letters of nomination and support, which should convey how the candidate’s contributions have addressed any of the four goals described above.

 The 2022 application period is now closed.

 Scholarship recipients will be determined by a selection committee designated by the NVFC Board of Directors and may consist of directors, members, or individuals who were closely tied to Heather Schafer.
 The NVFC will notify the individual submitting the nominations of the final selection.
-Notifications will be made by May 20.

 About Heather Schafer